L041B/Advanced-Programming-Inpainting/README.md

 ## Introduction

-**P.A.
-Inpainting** is a Node.js backend service.
+**Advanced Programming Inpainting** is a Node.js backend service.
 It supports dataset and inference management for images, masks, and videos, using a queue-based architecture for scalable processing.
 The system enforces a token-based credit model for users, with costs per operation and admin recharge capabilities.

 ---